 - 1/2 cup chopped fresh cilantro, including stems for garnish

-2 Make tomatillo salsa verde: While the chicken is cooking, put the tomatillos and serrano chile peppers in a separate sauce pan and cover them with water.
+2 Cook the tomatillos: While the chicken is cooking, put the tomatillos and serrano chile peppers in a separate sauce pan and cover them with water.
 Bring to a boil, reduce to a simmer.
 Simmer until the tomatillos are cooked, and have changed color, but are not mushy, about 5 minutes.
 Remove from heat.

 Purée until blended, 15 to 30 seconds.
 Taste for heat.
-If not spicy enough add another chile pepper (doesn't have to be cooked).
+If not spicy enough add another chile pepper (it doesn't have to be cooked).
 Add more salt to taste if necessary.

 Shred the meat with a fork or knife.
 Put the chicken in a bowl and add 1/2 cup of the tomatillo sauce to the chicken.
 Taste the chicken; if it needs salt, add a little.